Buying Guide

 Which Avalla should you buy?

-- One damp room, want it smart and cheap to run: X-125.
+• One damp room, want it quiet and cheap to run: X-125.

 Frequently asked questions